IntersectMBO/plutus-apps/doc/adr/0010-marconi-indexer-rollbacks.rst

 * Maximum in-memory events (should be less than K)

-  How many events to we want to keep in memory.
+  How many events do we want to keep in memory.
 For the main network this should be any number lower that 2160.
 The larger the number the less frequent writing to disk is and the more RAM is used.

 Extension mechanisms
 """"""""""""""""""""